joshbrw/laravel-contextual-dates/README.md

 3. Configure the `DateTimeFactory` with the desired Timezone and Formats.
 These formats can be named whatever you like, i.e. `long` or `short`.
 4. Use the `FormatsDates` trait or the helpers defined in `helpers.php` to localize/output the dates.

+## Defaults

+Two date formats are provided by default, `long` and `short`.
+These can be over-ridden at any time.

 ## Examples

 ### Using Container